Shrimp Chow Mein Noodles

 Tip – You can buy pre-cooked noodles and premade Asian vegetable mix to save time.

-You can also add some fish sauce, hoisin sauce, or Chinese cooking wine (Shaoxing wine) for a taste change.
+You can also add fish sauce, hoisin sauce, or Chinese cooking wine (Shaoxing wine) for a taste change.

 How To Make Shrimp Chow Mein